 The aviation concern on this point led to Resolution 222 (WRC-2000).
 Resolves 3 of the Resolution states that administrations shall ensure that MSS operators yield capacity to accommodate AMS(R)S requirements, either through the coordination process described below or through prioritization and real-time pre-emptive access, where feasible.
 To give this Resolution a positive regulatory force, a linked reference has been placed in Footnote 5.357A, which under present ITU rules gives it the same status as a Radio Regulation.
 This regulatory formula, while not fully meeting the ICAO policy calling for a recovery of the exclusive allocation to the AMS(R)S, is still a considerable improvement on the original.

-The current practice of the application of 5.357A is that all satellite service providers planning to operate in the bands 1 525–1 559 MHz and 1 626.6–1 660.5 MHz register the use of the whole band with the ITU.
+The current practice of the application of No 5.357A is that all satellite service providers planning to operate in the bands 1 525–1 559 MHz and 1 626.6–1 660.5 MHz register the use of the whole band with the ITU.
 With this registration, the obligations of the Radio Regulations to internationally coordinate the frequency assignments are satisfied.
 However, the actual allotment of portions of this spectrum to satellite system operators is taking place under the auspices of a Memorandum of Understanding (MOU) between the concerned satellite system operators and relevant administrations.
 Under the MOU, satellite system operators are provided with spectrum on a yearly basis, using actual and predicted traffic characteristics, and satisfying their needs as long as these can be accommodated in the available spectrum.
 The results of these yearly consultations are not available in the public domain.
 ICAO is not invited to become a party to this MOU nor is it informed about the results.
 The frequency coordination and assignment process has been factually taken outside the traditional ITU frequency planning and coordination process.
 The secrecy around the results of the activities under the MOU does not give ICAO or the aviation community the possibility to assess if the aeronautical spectrum requirements will be met in the longer term.
 Furthermore, the process under the MOU does not provide for any alternative measures if it is no longer supported by administrations or satellite system operators.
 This creates serious concern about the practical ability to make frequency spectrum available for aeronautical communications, when required, which under the MOU has already been assigned to a particular non-aeronautical satellite system operator.

 Spectrum requirements for satellite communications